mel-ias/GIRAFFE/README.md

 # GIRAFFE

+GIRAFFE is an open-source tool designed for precise registration and orientation of 2D images within 3D geometries, specifically point clouds.
+It enables the projection and alignment of image data into the coordinate space of the point cloud, supporting workflows like visualization, georeferencing, and coloring of point clouds.

+## Features
+- Image-to-Geometry Registration: Aligns images within a point cloud and links image data with geometric features.
+- Image Rendering from Point Clouds: Generates synthetic views from point clouds to support image orientation.
+- Feature Extraction and Matching: Detects and extracts image and geometry features for accurate spatial registration.
+- Frustum Culling: Optimizes visibility and rendering by calculating a local frustum and transforming it into world coordinates.
+- Automatic Calibration: Dynamically adjusts calibration parameters based on the distribution of matched points.

+## Installation
+### Clone this repository:

+bash
+git clone https://github.com/mel-ias/GIRAFFE.git --branch I2G_publishing
+cd GIRAFFE
+Dependencies: Install required dependencies as listed in the CMakeLists.txt file.

+Build with CMake:

+´´´
+bash
+Code kopieren
+mkdir build
+cd build
+cmake ..
+make
+´´´

+Usage
+This example script demonstrates how to set up and execute the GIRAFFE.exe with sample arguments for processing a point cloud and image data.

+Example Batch Script Usage
+Here is a sample batch script to configure and run GIRAFFE:

+batch
+Code kopieren

+´´´
+@echo off
+:: Define paths for executable, virtual environment, and arguments set "VIG_DIR=E:\PROMOTION\vs_workspace\I2G_publishing\cpp_server_application\x64\VIG_Release_CV_410_x64" set "VENV_DIR=%VIG_DIR%\.venv" set "POINT_CLOUD_PATH=E:\OTHER\PIPS\Data\PointCloud_Data\230703_Grabengufer_small2_5cm.pw" set "JSON_PATH=E:\OTHER\PIPS\00_Review\I2G_Publishing_Test\cam4\synthImg.json" set "PYTHON_SCRIPT_PATH=%VIG_DIR%\match_pairs_lightglue.py"
+set "PROJECT_NAME=cam04_01"

+:: Activate the virtual environment call "%VENV_DIR%\Scripts\activate.bat"

+:: Run GIRAFFE.exe with specified arguments
+"%VIG_DIR%\GIRAFFE.exe" -i "%POINT_CLOUD_PATH%" -j "%JSON_PATH%" -p "%PYTHON_SCRIPT_PATH%" -n "%PROJECT_NAME%"

+:: Pause to keep the console open pause
+Argument Details
+-i: Path to the point cloud file (e.g., .pw format).
+-j: Path to the JSON configuration file containing image or synthetic view data.
+-p: Path to the Python script (e.g., match_pairs_lightglue.py) for feature matching.
+-n: Project name for the current run, used to organize output data.
+´´´

+Running GIRAFFE
+To run the batch script:

+Copy the script content into a .bat file.
+Update paths as necessary for your setup.
+Execute the batch file to start the GIRAFFE process with specified arguments.
+Documentation
+To generate HTML documentation:

+Install Doxygen.
+Run:
+bash

+´´´
+doxygen Doxyfile
+´´´
+The HTML documentation will be located in the docs folder.

+### Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for review.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 How to setup

 1. create a new virtual python environemnt as prerequisite to run lightglue (ref) in the cloned project directory and follow the installation instruction from lightglue (https://github.com/cvg/LightGlue):